dlsnyder8/TimeTables/README.md

 - Front-end administrator panel to modify and delete system groups and users

 - Simple Web UI that is easy to navigate

-## Architecture

-## How to Run

-To run this app you should:

-Create a python environment for this project.
-If you have a env/ folder already in your directory, delete it and make another folder also called env/.
-$ python3 -m venv env

-You should then activate the venv (same thing you do for the assignments) and run this command:
-$ pip install -r requirements.txt

-This will ensure that we are all running the same versions of packages

-Install autoenv (it will automatically run an .env files when you cd into a directory) Mac -   $ brew install autoenv
-        $ echo "source $(brew --prefix autoenv)/activate.sh" >> ~/.bash_profile

-Pip (linux) -  $ pip install autoenv
-               $ echo "source `which activate.sh`" >> ~/.bashrc